Kingriyor/dataframe/README.md

 $ python models.py
 ```

-You only need to do this once, unless you change your model definitions (see below).
+You only need to do this once, unless you change your model definitions

 --------------------------------------------------------------------------------